-- Vulnerability cannot be address in your environment, but there is a compensating control in place
+- Vulnerability cannot be addressed in your environment, but there is a compensating control in place.

 In these and similar situations, you can file a dispute in the PCI Scan Disputes page.
 The most common workflow for disputing a vulnerability is the following:

 - Determine the scan policy that contains the vulnerabilities you need to address, and then access the PCI Scan Results for that scan policy.
 See Dispute scan results for more information.

 - Address and enter a dispute statement for each vulnerability to submit for review.
 See Dispute a vulnerability for more information.